 In simpler words, the company is not paid in full until services are successfully completed.

-Step six is finished upon successful resolution which Resort Advisory Group will provide a letter to the client from the developer that relieves them of all further liability.
+Step six is finished upon a successful resolution which Resort Advisory Group will provide a letter to the client from the developer that relieves them of all further liability.

 The final step, number seven, is when the Resort Advisory Group asks the client for an honest testimonial to use as a future review.